-(1) Includes (i) shares of common stock purchased in our concurrent private placement, (ii) shares of restricted common stock to be granted to our Manager's executive officers and other employees of our Manager under our equity incentive plan upon the completion of this offering and (iii) shares of restricted common stock to be granted to our independent directors under our equity incentive plan upon the completion of this offering.
-Does not include shares of our common stock available for future grant under our equity incentive plan.
-See "Management-Equity Incentive Plan."
+- (1) Includes (i) shares of common stock purchased in our concurrent private placement, (ii) 8,000 shares of restricted common stock to be granted to our independent directors under our Equity Incentive Plan upon the completion of this offering and (iii) 52,000 shares of restricted common stock to be granted to our Manager under our Manager Equity Incentive Plan upon completion of our offering.
+Does not include 490,000 shares of our common stock available for future grant under our equity incentive plans.
+See "Management-Equity Incentive Plans." - (2) We expect AG MIT, LLC to qualify for an exemption from registration under the Investment Company Act as an investment company pursuant to section 3(c)(5)(C) of the Investment Company Act. - (3) A taxable REIT subsidiary, or TRS.